LoRA-Composer: Leveraging Low-Rank Adaptation for Multi-Concept Customization in Training-Free Diffusion Models: Introduction

 While LoRA excels in single-concept customization, its application to emerging multi-concept customization tasks presents challenges.
-Recent developments have explored the integration of multiple-concept LoRAs to infuse images with diverse concepts via fusion tuning \cite{gu2023mixofshow, wang2023autostory}.
-However, as illustrated in \cref{fig:intro}, these integration strategies often necessitate a variety of conditions, including textual and image-based inputs \cite{zhang2023adding} (such as human pose estimations, and canny edge detection).
+Recent developments have explored the integration of multiple-concept LoRAs to infuse images with diverse concepts via fusion tuning~\cite{gu2023mixofshow, wang2023autostory}.
+However, as illustrated in \cref{fig:intro}, these integration strategies often necessitate a variety of conditions, including textual and image-based inputs~\cite{zhang2023adding} (such as human pose estimations, and canny edge detection).
 This approach introduces constraints on variation and flexibility.
-Furthermore, in the process of combining multiple LoRAs, prior research \cite{gu2023mixofshow, wang2023autostory,smith2023c_lora} focused on training a fusion ratio matrix.
+Furthermore, in the process of combining multiple LoRAs, prior research~\cite{gu2023mixofshow, wang2023autostory,smith2023c_lora} focused on training a fusion ratio matrix, which aims to optimally weigh individual LoRAs.
 However, adjusting LoRA weights in this manner can exacerbate two problems: 1) concept vanishing, where the concept fails to be injected into the figure; and 2) concept confusion, where the model struggles to associate attributes with subjects or fails to capture distinct concept characteristics.
-Examples illustrating the issues mentioned are displayed in the top row of \cref{fig:intro}, showcasing outputs from the representative method Mix-of-Show\cite{gu2023mixofshow}.
-The left column shows a clear case of concept vanishing, where the model fails to generate one of the anime girls and one of the dogs (highlighted within the red box).
-The right column highlights issues with incorrect attribute binding, such as the dog's color being mistaken, and the anime figure's characteristics not being distinctly expressed (indicated within the blue box).
+Examples illustrating the issues mentioned are displayed in the top row of \cref{fig:intro}, showcasing outputs from the representative method Mix-of-Show~\cite{gu2023mixofshow}.
+The left column shows a clear case of concept vanishing, where the model fails to generate one of the dogs (highlighted within the red box).
+The right column highlights issues with incorrect attribute binding, such as the dog's color being mistaken (indicated within the blue box).